-- Always following the deployment process to ensure your code is THE SAME in Integration, Staging, and Production.
+- Always follow the deployment process to ensure your code is THE SAME in Integration, Staging, and Production.
 This is vital.
 Pushing code from Integration environments may become important or needed for upgrades, patches, and configurations.
-This deployment will overwrite Production and any differences in code in that environment.
+This deployment overwrites Production and any differences in code in that environment.

 - Always add new extensions, integrations, and code in iterated branches to then build and deploy using the process.
 Some extensions and integrations must be enabled and configured in a specific order due to dependencies.
 Adding these in groups can make your build and deploy process much easier and help determine where issues occur.

 - Enter the same variables environment-to-environment.
 The values for these variables may differ across environments, but the variables may be required for your code.

 - Keep sensitive configuration values and data in environment-specific variables.
 This includes an

 env.phpfile, CLI-entered variables, and Project Web Interface-entered variables.
 The values can differ, but having the variables is important.